About the Conference

 Notably, Milton Friedman argued that firms should maximize profits “while con¬forming to the basic rules of the society, both those embodied in law and those embodied in ethical custom.”
 He did not argue that firms should maximize profits through investments designed to change the basic rules of the game to their advantage.
 Yet this is exactly what seems to be required under the prevailing theory of the firm.

 The conference will be by invitation only.
-Researchers interested in receiving an invitation, please submit your CV to email@example.com.
+Researchers interested in receiving an invitation, please submit your CV and invitation request here.

 - Professor Rebecca Henderson, Harvard Business School